-Bahrain is a core member of the hardline camp within the GCC on Iran issues.
-Bahrain is about 60% Shiite-inhabited, many of whom are of Persian origin, but the government is dominated by the Sunni Muslim Al Khalifa family.
+Bahrain is a core member of the GCC hardline camp on Iran issues.
+Bahrain is about 60% Shiiteinhabited, many of whom are of Persian origin, but the government is dominated by the Sunni Muslim Al Khalifa family.
 In 1981 and again in 1996, Bahrain publicly claimed to have thwarted Iranian attempts to support efforts by Bahraini Shiite dissidents to violently overthrow the ruling Al Khalifa family.
 Bahrain has consistently accused Iran of supporting radical Shiite factions that are part of a broader and mostly peaceful uprising begun in 2011 by mostly Shiite demonstrators.
 The State Department report on international terrorism for 2013 stated that Iran has attempted to provide arms and other aid to Shiite militants in Bahrain.
 However, the State Department report for 2014, released June 19, 2015, did not specifically repeat that assertion.
-Some outside observers-including a government-appointed commission of international experts called the Bahrain Independent Commission of Inquiry-have suggested that Iran's support for the Shiite uprising has been minimal.
+On several occasions, Bahrain has temporarily withdrawn its Ambassador from Iran following Iranian criticism of Bahrain's treatment of its Shiite population or alleged Iranian involvement in purported anti-government plots.
+Some outside observers-including a government-appointed commission of international experts called the Bahrain Independent Commission of Inquiry have suggested that Iran's support for the Shiite uprising has been minimal.
 On several earlier occasions, tensions had flared over Iranian attempts to question the legitimacy of a 1970 U.N.-run referendum in which Bahrainis opted for independence rather than for affiliation with Iran.